By Emily Guo

 Preparing for the Document Review

 Once I got my appointment, there was the number of documents I needed to prepare for review.
 My supervisor shared this document with me that has all the necessary materials in Japanese.
 I then copied and pasted it into Google Translate and edited it into an English version.
-You can open both of those by clicking on their images below.
+You can open both of those by clicking on their images above.
 The numbers in each document correlate, so you should be able to communicate with your supervisor on the different items across the translations.

 Documents of note: